AFC Wimbledon Development Squad and Academy: Current Youth Development Squads

-Out on loan

 Under-18s squad

 Under the Elite Player Performance Plan (EPPP) system for youth development, the AFC Wimbledon Academy has been granted Category Three Academy status.
 The club currently competes in the Merit League One of the Football Youth Alliance.

-Out on loan

 Notable Academy graduates

 Players in bold went on to sign professional contracts and are currently playing for the senior first team.
 Players in italics subsequently went on to be signed by a Premier League club.